 201g Digging into the Past: Material Culture and the Civilizations of the Ancient Mediterranean (4, Irregular) A broad survey, covering some 8,000 years and focusing on the material culture of the ancient world in a historical and social context.

 220g Medieval Visual Culture (4, FaSp)

 Medieval visual culture as an introduction to the Christian heritage of western civilization and to the interaction of Church and state from the 3rd to the 13th century.
-230 Art and Culture in Early Modern Europe (4, FaSp) Survey of European art from the 15th to the 17th century.
-Case studies in Renaissance and Baroque art with emphasis on artists in major urban centers.
+Art History 243